 Scrolling through Pinterest, you will eventually see pins telling you how to start a blog in 5 minutes and make thousands of dollars per month blogging.
 You may be a mother who wants to work from home with a flexible schedule so, you start thinking maybe you should start a blog.
 After all, if they can do it, why can’t you?
 But, the majority of new bloggers quit within the first year.
-While there are are many good reasons you should not start a blog, I’ll discuss my top ten good reasons you should not start a blog.
+I’ll discuss the hard truth about blogging.

 Although these statistics are from an article published in 2009 in the New York Times, it is telling nonetheless: